 The Board of Directors (Board) of the Conservancy approves annual drawdowns from the investment portfolio during the budget process in accordance with the spending policy.
-During 2014 and 2013, the Board approved a cash drawdown of \$2,892,575 and \$2,906,786, respectively.
+During 2015 and 2014, a cash drawdown of \$2,801,654 and \$2,892,575, respectively, was made.
 This distribution is periodically transferred to the Conservancy's operating funds.
 The amount transferred is reflected in operating revenues and public support as investment return designated for current operations.
 The difference between total investment income and the transfer is reflected in non-operating support and income.
-Any funds drawn down in excess of operational requirements are reinvested into the investment portfolio.

 The income from certain permanently restricted endowment funds is restricted by the donors for specific programs.
-If program expenditures have exceeded the income generated by these funds, the amount of annual income from these funds is included in unrestricted earnings.
+If program expenditures have equaled or exceeded the income generated by these funds, the amount of annual income from these funds is included in unrestricted earnings.
 If program expenditures have not exceeded the income generated by these funds, the amount of annual income from these funds is included in temporarily restricted earnings.